brianmuks/starship-resupply-calculator/README.md

 Once installed you wiil be able to use `npm`.
 You need it anyway :)

 ## Why REACT
 Good Question.
 React is taking over the front-end world.
-As a developer you want make sure that you and your projects remain relevant.
+As a Developer you want to make sure that you and your projects remain relevant.
 Then you need [REACT](#).

 React helps you build apps in less time.
-How you ask.Well take note of the following advantages
+How?
+You ask.Well take note of the following advantages:

-  - The use of reusable, composable
+  - The use of reusable, composable components
   - stateful components
   - Works with tech language that allows you to [test](#https://jestjs.io/) individual componenent.
 Your Team needs this concepts,so do you!
   - Easy to learn
   -  Manage App lifecycle with easy.
-  - Professionally this app can be built in less than 120 minutes 😮.
+  - Professionally, this app can be built in less than 120 minutes 😮.
 I know!
   - The syntax looks cool in Visual Studio 😁
-  - When you learn it, add your adavnateges to this list.
+  - When you learn it, add your adavantages to this list.
   -